The symptoms are:

 This is exactly the symptom my car was exhibiting, a imperceptibly movement of the pinion under torque variation that produced a slight differential whine.

-I was convinced that there was a solution to this problem.
+I was convinced that there was a simpler solution to this problem.

 The drawing below shows the Jaguar's differential.
 Identified are the following: